spectrum-health-systems/MAWSC/Documentation/Sourcecode/MAWSC.Configuration.md

 ***

 ### `ResetFile()`
-Resets the configuration file contents to defaults.
+Recreate the configuration file with default values.

 #### Operation
 1. If the configuration file exists, delete it.